0ddjob/Sanataka002_PLA/README.md

 The dumping is performed in-circuit using a Freetronics EtherMega (Arduino Mega compatible with SD interface).
 Each combination of 16-bit inputs is applied and the resulting 8-bit output captured.
 Information about wiring can be found in the Arduino sketch.

 A 28-pin turned pin IC socket is used to mount the in-circuit PLA (Soviet 2.5mm pitch vs Western 2.54mm/0.1" pitch seems okay).
 The cabling between the PLA and Arduino is made via this socket.
+The chip's power input pin (pin 28) is isolated from the computer's power rail and is powered from the Arduino itself.

 ![EtherMega](pictures/IMG_6040.jpeg)